Thurston's asymmetric metrics for Anosov representations: Other examples

-we need two ingredients to gain a good understanding of the asymmetric metric $d_{\tn{Th}}^\varphi(\cdot,\cdot)$: \begin{itemize} \item A reparametrization of the geodesic flow of $\G$ with periods given by the functional $\varphi$: this is needed to show that $d_{\tn{Th}}^\varphi(\cdot,\cdot)$ is non-negative, degenerating if and only if the renormalized length spectra coincide.
+As discussed in the Introduction in \S\ref{subsec: outlineINTRO}, we need two ingredients to gain a good understanding of the asymmetric metric $d_{\tn{Th}}^\varphi(\cdot,\cdot)$: \begin{itemize} \item A reparametrization of the geodesic flow of $\G$ with periods given by the functional $\varphi$: this is needed to show that $d_{\tn{Th}}^\varphi(\cdot,\cdot)$ is non-negative, degenerating if and only if the renormalized length spectra coincide.
 Sambarino provides such a reparametrization whenever $\varphi\in\tn{int}((\cone)^*)$ and $\Theta$ is the set of Anosov roots (see Section \ref{sec: anosov flows and reps}). \item A good understanding of the Zariski closure and its outer automorphism group for representations belonging to a given class of interests: this is necessary to obtain renormalized length spectrum rigidity. \end{itemize}

 Furthermore on subsets of representations for which the entropy of some functional is constant, one can avoid the renormalization by entropy.

 We discuss here further classes in which simultaneous knowledge of some of these aspects can be achieved.